jtan052/DodgeCube/README.md

 The score displayed at the top of the game is a text object linked to the player's z-axis and displays the players movement along the path.

+You may try the game under DodgeCubeGame > Builds > Windows > x86 > Dodgecube.exe

+Alternatively a video demonstration is available at https://youtu.be/A5Z338Z-DWk